M1lena/Thermostat_Interface/README.md

 --------------

 This thermostat's web interface allows users to increase and decrease the temperaure.
-The thermostat has a power saving mode which is turned on by default.
-If Power Saving mode is turned on, the maximum temperature is 25 degrees; if this mode is turned off, the maximum temperature is 32 degrees.
+The thermostat has a Power Saving mode that is turned on by default.
+When the Power Saving mode is turned on, the maximum temperature that can be setis 25 degrees; if this mode is turned off, the maximum temperature is 32 degrees.
+The minimum temperature, regardless of Power Saving mode, is 10 degrees.

-The web-interface is color-coded based on the current temperature.
+The web-interface is color-coded based on the set temperature.

 The interface uses the [Open Weather Map API](http://openweathermap.org/api) to display the current London temperature.